PajaritoMoyqi/Print_1_0_-1_in_different_ways/README.md

 Print 1, 0, -1 in different languages, in different ways.

-Now here is 11 ways of priting 0 or 1 or -1.
+Now here exist 12 ways of priting 0 or 1 or -1.

 ### Number of examples